elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/unit-1/topic-4.md

     name: "Allyson Lister"
 ---

+## Topic 1.4 FAIR and/in institutional data policies

 ## Topic, definition and scopes
 * Research data in the institutional policy framework.
 * Benefits of FAIR data management at institutional level.